Burnett01/kotlin-hafas-toolchain/README.md

 [kotlin-expression-builder](https://github.com/Burnett01/kotlin-expression-builder) assists in managing complex expressions.

-#### Converter:
+#### Parser:

-The converter compiles raw data by using the dictionary and expressions.
+The parser compiles raw data by using the dictionary and expressions.